jesussalgad372/HerculesAdventure/README.md

-# TrojanWar
+// TrojanWar
-This is a group project for a CYOA based on a Hercules’ Adventure
+//This is a group project for a CYOA based on a Hercules’ Adventure
 // Jesus Salgado, James Blackwell, Pallavi Pattanashetti
 // Date Created: 10/22/2025
 // Date Revised: 10/23/2025